 - Click Hot Corners….

-- Now pick a corner to turn off the screen and make sure Put Display to Sleep is selected for it.
+- Now pick a corner to turn off the screen and select Put Display to Sleep for that corner.

 - Tip: You can require one or more keys to be pressed while the mouse cursor is in the corner for the display to be turned off; hold down the desired key or keys (Command, Control, Option, Shift and any combination) while selecting the Put Display to Sleep from the corner action’s menu.

-- Hint: You can make more than one corner turn off the monitor.
+- Hint: You can make more than one corner turn off the Mac screen, too.

 - Click OK.